vuejs/test-utils/docs/guide/advanced/stubs-shallow-mount.md

 })
 ```

-We've just swapped our directive implementation with own one!
+We've just swapped our directive implementation with our own one!

 ::: warning
 Stubbing directives won't work on functional components or `<script setup>` due to lack of directive name inside of [withDirectives](https://vuejs.org/api/render-function.html#withdirectives) function.
-Consider mocking directive module via your testing framework if you need to mock directive used in functional component
+Consider mocking directive module via your testing framework if you need to mock directive used in functional component.
+See https://github.com/vuejs/core/issues/6887 for proposal to unlock such functionality
 :::

 ## Default Slots and `shallow`